Last Updated: October 24th, 2025

 We are practically agile, operating with a lean structure that enables seamless teamwork and rapid resource deployment.
 Our process ensures efficient project completion without unnecessary bureaucracy.
 Key elements include:

-Gap Analysis: We assessed critical data gaps and recommended evidence generation strategies to address them.
+Gap Analysis: We identified critical data gaps and recommended strategies to generate evidence to address them.

 Delphi Panel: We conducted Delphi panels with international experts to help fill evidence gaps.